 Then the whole process begins again, and I start a new order for the next month.

 Azure does not charge any membership fees.
 However, there is a delivery charge of 8.5% in some states (including Colorado), but Azure Cash helps offset this fee.
 Any orders under $50 are charged an extra $5, and drop sites need to meet a minimum of $500 to have their shipment sent.
 Not meeting this minimum happens very rarely, and I’ve only experienced it one or two times since I began using Azure in 2012.

 What do you buy at Azure Standard?

-Below is the list of most of the products that I’m currently buying at Azure.
+Below is the list of most of the products that I’m currently buying at Azure (you can also watch videos of my latest Azure hauls here).
 The majority of these are the best price I can find.
 Some of them may not be the cheapest, but I do make compromises.
 I have been frustrated many times in the last year to go to the local store only to find something out of stock repeatedly.
 Even though the store may have had the better price, I’m willing to pay a little more to know that I will have that item in my freezer or pantry when I need it.
 I am also moving away from using Amazon, so if a product at Azure comes out at a similar or slightly higher price than Amazon Subscribe and Save, I’ll choose Azure.
 I highly recommend comparing the prices of products you buy regularly!